Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

-For the second session of the day (from 7 pm to 2:45 am), George was joined by Paul McCartney and John Lennon, to continue the recording “Old Brown Shoe“.
-The presence of Ringo Starr and who plays what depends on the source:
+For the second session of the day (from 7 pm to 2:45 am), George was joined by Paul McCartney and John Lennon to continue work on “Old Brown Shoe.”
+The presence of Ringo Starr — and who played which instrument — varies depending on the source:

 • According to “The Complete Beatles Recording Sessions” by Mark Lewisohn, Ringo was present.
-To record the four takes of the basic track, George was on guitar and vocals, John on rhythm guitar, Paul on a “jangle” piano and Ringo on drums.
+For the four takes of the basic track, George played guitar and sang, John was on rhythm guitar, Paul played a “jangle” piano, and Ringo was on drums.

-• According to the “Abbey Road (50th anniversary boxset)” book by Kevin Howlett, Ringo Starr was absent due to his filming commitments on “The Magic Christian“.
-According to Kevin Howlett, George was on guitar and vocals, John was on the “jangle” piano and Paul played the drums.
+• However, the “Abbey Road” Super Deluxe edition book by Kevin Howlett offers a different account.
+It states that Ringo was absent, due to filming commitments for “The Magic Christian.”
+In this version, George handled guitar and vocals, John played the “jangle” piano, and Paul took over on drums.

-The blog beatlesebooks.com leans toward Mark Lewisohn’s version:
+The site beatlesebooks.com leans toward Mark Lewisohn’s version:

 Noteworthy of mention here is the additional assertion by Kevin Howlett that the drums on the official recording of “Old Brown Shoe” were performed by Paul.
 While Ringo was indeed in the process of filming the movie “The Magic Christian” at the time, it was primarily filmed on location in London, which would make him available for this evening’s Beatles recording session.
 Upon listening to the late January “Get Back / Let It Be” rehearsals of “Old Brown Shoe,” Ringo’s drum performances developed quite closely to what we hear on the rhythm track as recorded on April 16th.
 Paul’s rudimentary drum-work, as witnessed on “The Ballad Of John And Yoko,” “Dear Prudence” and “Back In The U.S.S.R.,” the latter song being a composite of Paul, John and George playing drums by the use of overdubs, appears to not be of the caliber of what we hear on the released “Old Brown Shoe.”
 “Anything I really can’t do is ‘shuffles,’” Paul himself admitted during a filmed interview in the 1990’s concerning his drumming ability.
 “They’re difficult to do.
 That’s just the coordination I can’t do…But I can do more of just a straight sort of rock (beat),” which he then demonstrates for the cameras.
 Therefore, it appears most likely that Ringo broke away from his acting duties to join The Beatles for this April evening’s recording session, something George Harrison would undoubtedly have preferred for recording one of his songs.

-Four takes of the basic track were recorded, all complete except take 1.
-Take 3 was released on the “Abbey Road (50th anniversary boxset)” in 2019.
+Four takes of the basic track were recorded during the session, all complete except for Take 1.
+Take 3 was later released on the “Abbey Road (50th anniversary boxset)” in 2019.

-Four stereo mixes were then done and remix 3 was considered to be the best.
-Some last overdubs would be added and the song completed on April 18, 1969.
+Four stereo mixes were subsequently prepared.
+A few final overdubs would be added, and the song completed, on April 18, 1969.

-After the work on “Old Brown Shoe” was completed, The Beatles switched to George’s “Something”.
+After completing work on “Old Brown Shoe,” The Beatles turned their attention to George’s “Something”.

-Like “Old Brown Shoe“, “Something” had been rehearsed during the “Get Back” sessions (on January 28 and January 29) and demoed on February 25, 1969.
+Like “Old Brown Shoe,” “Something” had been rehearsed during the “Get Back” sessions (on January 28 and 29) and demoed by George on February 25, 1969.

-On this day, late at night, 13 instrumental takes of the basic track were recorded.
-Like for “Old Brown Shoe“, the credit varies depending on the source:
+Late that night, the band recorded 13 instrumental takes of the basic track.
+As with “Old Brown Shoe,” the personnel credits vary depending on the source:

-• For Mark Lewisohn, Paul was on bass, Ringo on drums, George on guitar and George Martin on piano.
-And John didn’t contribute to the recording.
+• According to Mark Lewisohn, George played guitar, Paul was on bass, Ringo on drums, and George Martin contributed piano.
+John did not participate in the recording.

-Those recordings were abandoned in favour of a remake done on May 2, 1969.
+Ultimately, these takes were abandoned in favour of a remake recorded on May 2, 1969.

 Session activities